-A written threat response plan should be developed by key personnel using the Hazard Profile Worksheet and Key to guide appropriate response to all possible threats.
+A written threat response plan should be developed by key personnel using the Hazard Profile Worksheet and Hazard Profile Key (see Appendix A) to guide appropriate responses to all possible threats.
 School districts and individual schools should not attempt to create plans in isolation.
-The following entities should be considered in the preparation, planning and testing of the response plan:
+The following entities should be considered in the preparation, planning, and testing of the response plan:

-- Law enforcement;
+- Law enforcement.

-- Public Health;
+- Public Health.

-- Mental Health;
+- Mental Health.

-- Local government;
+- Local government.

-- Utilities;
+- Utilities.

-- Fire Safety Officials; and
+- Fire Safety Officials.

 - Emergency Medical Services.

-An effective Threat Response Plan is adopted by the local board of education, implemented as adopted, communicated to the school community, and posted in each district and school facility.
+An effective Threat Response Plan should be adopted by the local board of education, implemented as adopted, communicated to the school community, and posted in each district and school facility.